configcat/js-unified-sdk/README.md

 * [configcat-js-chromium-extension](https://www.npmjs.com/package/configcat-js-chromium-extension)
 * [configcat-node](https://www.npmjs.com/package/configcat-node)

-The new SDK maintains backward compatibility, so it can be used as a drop-in replacement for the packages listed above.
+The new SDK maintains strong backward compatibility, making it a drop-in replacement for the packages listed above.
 In most cases you just need to replace the old package with the new and adjust the import specifiers (as shown [here](#1-install-and-import-package)).

-> [!CAUTION]
-> Please note that the SDK is still under development and is currently in beta phase.
-Use it at your own risk.

-## Getting Started
+## Getting started

 ### 1. Install and import package: